 Figure 4.
 Primary heroin overdose-related ED visit rate per 100,000, LAC, 2020

 Figure 6.
 Primary heroin overdose hospitalizations, LAC, 2005-2020

 Figure 7.
 Heroin overdose-related hospitalization rate per 100,000, LAC, 2020

 Figure 8.
 Heroin overdose-related hospitalization rate per 100,000, LAC, 2020

 Heroin Overdose Deaths

 The number of heroin-related deaths remained relatively stable from 2007-2016, then increased 129.0% to 300 deaths in 2020 (Figure 9).

 Figure 9.
 Heroin-related deaths (with drug overdose as underlying cause of death), LAC, 1999-2020

 Heroin Use Disorder Treatment

 Figures 1-8.
-Office of Statewide Health Planning and Development (OSHPD).
+Department of Health Care Access and Information (HCAI, formally OSHPD).
 Nonpublic Inpatient Discharge and Emergency Department data.
 California Department of Public Health (CDPH).